-Initial Draft “Strawman” Schedule/Agenda Framework For GNSO NCPH Inter-Sessional Meeting
+Draft Schedule/Agenda Framework For GNSO NCPH Inter-Sessional Meeting

 January 2015 -- CSIS HQ – Washington, D.C.

-(v6.1 - 23 December)
+(v7.0 - 6 January)

-This draft agenda (v6.1 – 23 December) is intended as a near final version of the NCPH Meeting Agenda.
+This draft agenda (v7.0 – 6 January) is intended as a near final version of the NCPH Meeting Agenda.
 It now reflects consensus to date of the general structure of the proposed meeting and the status of invited guests based on discussions among planning members and feedback from invitees.